mtisza1/Cenote-Taker2/README.md

 wget  https://raw.githubusercontent.com/mtisza1/Cenote-Taker2/master/install_scripts/cenote_install1.sh
 ```
 4. Run the install script.
 Give exactly one argument in the script: 'default' - OR - a path to the desired conda environment setup directory.
 The conda environment itself requires 32GB of space mostly due to the krona taxonomy database.
-Some HPC users have installed their Conda in their /home directory which typically has little space.
+Some HPC users have installed their Conda in their /home directory (or equivalent) which typically has little space.
 The other 100GB consists of sequence databases and will be put within the current directory
 ```diff
 - ALERT *** Because Cenote-Taker2 needs large high-quality
 - sequence databases to work correctly, running this script will take ~2 hours